Growing Binary Trees: Introduction

 The mathematical genesis of these evolutionary models lies in the study of recursive processes where each new node is attached to an existing one according to a predefined rule.
 A seminal contribution to this area is the work of Flajolet and Odlyzko on iterates of polynomials~\cite{FO84} itself extending the paper~\cite{AS73}.
 Their analysis provided a robust framework for understanding the height and size of trees generated by iterative growth.
 This approach was then significantly extended in our previous work, On the number of increasing trees with label repetitions~\cite{BGGW20}, which explored discrete growth processes where multiple nodes can share the same label.
 These models, which involve synchronized branching events, typically lead to purely formal power series where the underlying increasing labeling is intrinsically tied to the structural growth.
-Such systems often require advanced analytic tools (including the approximate Borel transform and Mittag-Leffler transforms) to extract asymptotic behaviors from their coefficients.

 In these previous frameworks, the growth process was essentially monotonic: the structures could only expand, and every leaf remained a potential site for further development.
 The present paper introduces a paradigm shift by adding an extinction (or death) rule to the evolution process.
 By allowing branches to terminate, we reconnect these dynamic growth models with classical unlabeled structures, specifically unlabeled binary trees.
 In this perspective, nodes are categorized into three types: internal nodes, active leaves (anchors), and dead leaves.
 This distinction allows us to consider essential but traditionally difficult-to-access parameters from a new perspective.
 By leveraging some symbolic substitution and the iterative dynamics of the resulting polynomials, we provide a combinatorial interpretation of the tree height, the maximum number of the deepest leaves (for a fixed tree size), and the tree profile (the number of leaves at each level).
 Finally, we leverage these structural insights to design a uniform random sampler for binary tree respecting a given profile, that is optimal in terms of time and space complexity, and random bits consumption.